-Guillermo Botero is Colombia’s staunchly conservative defense minister, and well known for his long-time influence in his country’s politics and private sector.
+Guillermo Botero is Colombia’s former defense minister and well known for his long-time influence in his country’s politics and private sector.

 He has had close personal relationships with two of Colombia’s last three presidents and has influenced policy from the outside for years.